stkent/stkent.github.io/_posts/2016-10-07-proguardfiles-a-cautionary-tale.md

 ---

+{% include kramdown_definitions.md %}

 This week, an assumption I made about the Android Gradle plugin method `proguardFiles` nearly resulted in a minor security slip.
-Let's all learn from my mistake!
+Let's all learn from my mistake.

 <!--more-->

 # Background

 The client codebase I'm currently working on has three build types: `debug`, `beta`, and `release`.
-The `beta` build type is a minor variation of the `debug` build type, so it's configured using the Android Gradle plugin's [`initWith`](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Types) method as shown below:
+The `beta` build type is a minor variation of the `debug` build type, so it's configured using the Android Gradle plugin's [`initWith`](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Build-Types){:new_tab} method as shown below:

 {% highlight java %}
 buildTypes {